-Assuming you already have a Zidivo account, the first thing you need to do is Upload a Video.
+Assuming you already have a Zidivo account, the first thing you need to do is

-Once you have uploaded a video to your account, you need to Create a Campaign.
+Create a Campaign.
 A campaign pulls together your video along with any specific settings (like geo-restrictions) and the player of your choice so that it looks and behaves the way you want it to.
 This, then gives you the embed code you need to be able to embed a video on your website.

-If you're live streaming, then the process for embedding is very much the same, only you need to Create a Channel in order to generate your embed code.
+If you're live streaming, then the process for embedding is very much the same, only you need to

+Regardless of whether you are streaming live or on-demand the options are the same, so from here we'll just refer to on-demand campaigns to keep it simple.
 You will find the code needed to embed your video in the same place for both live and on-demand - in step 4 of the setup wizard, location.
 You will see 3 options.

 Publish on webpage: this option is used if you do not have your own website, and your selection here will be used for when you preview your video.
 It's a good idea to refer to this page if you have any issues with video once embedded on your website as generally, if it works here then the issue is on your website rather than with the video.